hbr-l/polypy/README.md

 `PolyPy` is a Python wrapper around [Polymarket's API](https://docs.polymarket.com/) and aims to implement a set of components for facilitating trading on Polymarket, whilst focusing on decent runtime performance.
-`PolyPy`'s implementation is opinionated and biased regarding architecture and design choices, and therefore tailored towards personal projects/ use in trading bots.
+`PolyPy`'s implementation is opinionated and biased regarding architecture and design choices, and therefore tailored towards personal projects/ use in trading bots (e.g. running different strategies on the same account).

 Although, [Polymarket's Python Client](https://github.com/Polymarket/py-clob-client/tree/main) is quite convenient, it is also comparably slow, i.e. it uses JSON-parsing from stdlib instead of much faster